Subaru-PFS/ics_doc/SSN-00028/index.rst

 PFS ICS dnsmasq Configuration Conventions
 ******

-- This document is applicable to 'ics_dnsmasq' repositogy in Subaru-PFS organization
+- This document is applicable to 'ics_dnsmasq' repository in Subaru-PFS organization
 - Follow RFC #2119 for requirement levels

 **TOC**